Rair-Project/RBDL-specs/src/006_LexicalStructure/003_comments.md

 ## Comments

-### Single Line Comments
+### Single-Line Comments

-Except when being part of string literal, a single line comments start with `//` sequence and follwed by any UTF-8 character and terminated by new line.
+Except when being part of string literal, single-line comments start with `//` sequence and followed by any UTF-8 character and terminated by a new line.

 Example